apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/filtering_links.md

 ### [](#attribute-selector) Attribute selector

-But that's not the only way.
-Since we're interested in the `href` attributes, a first very reasonable filter is to exclusively target the `<a>` tags that have the `href` attribute (yes, anchors without it can exist).
+That's not the only way to do it, however.
+Since we're interested in the `href` attributes, a first very reasonable filter is to exclusively target the `<a>` tags that have the `href` attribute (yes, anchor tags without the attribute can and do exist).
 You can do that by using the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors" target="_blank">CSS attribute selector</a>.

 ```marked-tabs
 <marked-tab header="DevTools" lang="javascript">